 Test 2: The evaluator configured the test server to send a certificate with the Server Authentication purpose in the extendedKeyUsage field.
 Using a network sniffer the evaluator captured the TLS session negotiation and observed that the TLS session is accepted by the TOE.
 The evaluator reconfigured the test server to retry the TLS session using a cert that is missing the Server Authentication purpose in the extendedKeyUsage field.
-Using a network sniffer the evaluator reconfigured the test server to retry the TLS session using a cert that is missing the Server Authentication purpose in the extendedKeyUsage field.
-Using a network sniffer the evaluator captured the TLS session is rejected by the TOE.
+Using a network sniffer the evaluator captured the TLS session negotiation and observed that the TLS session is rejected by the TOE.